-- Invoice number—Stay organized by using invoice numbers as a point of reference to make sure you and your client are talking about the same invoice.
-They also ensure each invoice is unique and can be associated with a specific payment.
+- Invoice number: Stay organized by using invoice numbers as a point of reference to make sure you and your client are talking about the same invoice.
+They also ensure each invoice is unique and can be associated with a specific invoice payment.

 3. Use a professional invoice template

 Don’t know where to start?
-Business management platforms like HoneyBook include professionally designed invoice templates that can be customized with your branding.
+A clientflow management platform like HoneyBook includes professionally designed invoice templates that can be customized with your branding.

-HoneyBook allows you to go from template to custom invoice to getting paid in one seamless online experience.
+HoneyBook invoices allow you to go from template, to custom invoice, to getting paid, in one seamless online experience.

 4. Send online invoices

-It’s best to always create and send invoices online by default, though you can still print each invoice for yourself or your clients’ records.
+The best way to send invoices is online, though you can still print each invoice for yourself or your client’s records.

-We recommend using a system that also offers account software so your invoices and payments are all tracked and stored in your financial reports.
+We recommend using an invoice app that also offers bookkeeping software or integration so your invoices and payments are all tracked and stored in your financial reports.
 This way, each invoice is stored securely, and it’s much easier to stay on top of your business’s financial health with automated reporting.